0406 432 691

 • How many sensors?
 Walk through the house and count the motion sensors and door sensors.

 • Are there cameras?
-Look for any security cameras that might be linked to the alarm.
+Look for any security cameras that might be linked to the alarm, as some systems also include ajax cameras alongside other linked security cameras.

 How to Take Ownership (Step-by-Step)